|TDcal(7)||FreeBSD Miscellaneous Information Manual||TDcal(7)|

 FREQ:WEEKLY’ or ‘

 FREQ:MONTHLY;BYDAY=2WE’ which means monthly on the 2nd Wednesday of the month.
-More complex repetitions can be specified by adding specific repetition dates, as well as exclusion rules and exclusion dates.
+More complex repetitions can be created by combining BYxyz repetition specifiers, adding specific repetition and exclusion dates, and set position specifiers.

 The repetition syntax is the same as specified in RFC5545.